 Achilles Tendonitis is now more commonly referred to as Achilles Tendonopathy.
 Effectively, it is the most prevalent and persistent of musculoskeletal conditions for runners after plantar fasciitis.
 Regardless of what they may call it these days, you should always get your Achilles checked out as soon as possible if they become sore or painful.
 Don’t let weeks turn into months.

 However, to prevent ever having this condition make sure you have good running trainers, that you change every 500 miles and that you stretch (especially your calfs).
-For the ladies (in a non-sexist way I ensure you), wearing high heels may seem to be a necessity in your eyes but doing it all the time can shorten your Achilles tendon so when you go running you over stretch it and cause problems that way.
-To be fair the same goes for ‘pumps’ which are similar to ballet shoes.
+Wearing high heels can shorten your Achilles tendon so when you do go running you can over stretch it and cause problems that way.
+The same goes for ‘pumps’ which are similar to ballet shoes.
 As there is no heel or arch support, you tend to over stretch your Achilles tendon as well as roll in or out with your feet.

 If you do experience painful Achilles Tendons applies the principles of R.I.C.E.E.
 (Rest, Ice, Compression, Elevation and Exercsing gently).
 Then if this doesn’t not help make sure you try conservative treatment asap with regulated healthcare professionals such as osteopaths.

 If conservative treatment doesn’t work for you may want to look at heel lifts or orthotics but again that is something you will need to discuss with an osteopath.
 You can buy generic ones off the shelf but they really only last about a year and are generic (fits the average person in an average way).
 However, in terms of cost, they are quite cheap.